Reinforcement Teaching: Experiments

-In the same synthetic classification problem as before, we now ablate components of the Teaching Policy.
-First, we compare the quality of the teacher's learned policy with and without learning progress.
-The earlier experiments were designed to be insensitive to the reward scheme in such a way that a random policy would reach the performance threshold.
-We note that the policy found in the Adam experiments in Section \ref{sec:adam_exp} can reach the performance threshold in under 200 steps.
-To make the problem more difficult, we ablate reward shaping with a max steps of only 200.
-Referring to Figure \ref{fig:opt_abl_misc} (right), we find that learning progress is critical in quickly finding a well performing policy.
-In the same environment, but without learning progress, we now ablate the size of the mini-state for the Parameter Embedder.
-In Figure \ref{fig:opt_abl_misc} (left), we find that the teacher is robust across a large range of mini-states.
-Lastly, we conducted an ablation of the pooling operation and found that the Parameter Embedder performed similarly with either max, mean or a learned pooling operation with attention \cite{lee19_set_trans, tang21_sensor_neuron_trans}.
-See Appendix \ref{sec:appendix_pooling_abl} for details.
+\paragraph{Ablating Reward Functions} Using Adam, PE-0, and the hard synthetic classification problem from the previous experiment, we now ablate the reward function of Reinforcement Teaching.
+The earlier experiments were designed to be insensitive to the reward function in such a way that a random teaching policy would reach the performance threshold.
+We note that the policy found in the Adam experiments can reach the performance threshold in under 200 steps, while the initially random policy takes more than 350 steps.
+We now ablate reward shaping with a max steps of only 200, making both the L2T and time-to-threshold reward relatively sparse due to time-outs.
+Referring to Figure \ref{fig:reward_opt_meta} (top-left), we find that learning progress shapes the reward and allows the teacher to learn a step-size adaptation policy that improves over Adam in only 100 teacher episodes, compared to 200 episodes in the previous experiment in Figure \ref{fig:opt_meta} (bottom-left).
+This indicates that our LP reward function is important for improving the teacher's learning efficiency.
+Similarly, we found that with the LP reward the teacher's policy significantly improves the student's final validation accuracy and learning efficiency compared to the other reward baselines (see Figure \ref{fig:reward_opt_meta}- top right).